Here we are again for another new release on disc, this time the 1954 movie The Glenn Miller Story, starring James Stewart and June Allyson.

 The movie might barely classify as a Christmas movie, but that would mostly be due to the film’s ending.
 I can’t really comment on that much more without giving away the ending, but it is a wonderful moment.
 Now, I had not seen this movie previously.
 At best, I could only claim to have heard of it in passing.
 As I said, I’m not the most familiar with Glenn Miller himself, as I only really hear about most of these orchestras through movies such as this, whether they be biographical, like this one or The Eddy Duchin Story, or films that some of the orchestras themselves appear in (apparently, Glenn Miller had appeared in at least two movies in the early forties, although I haven’t seen them yet).
 Whatever, this is a movie that I did enjoy discovering, and one I would recommend.

 The movie is available on Blu-ray from Shout!
-Factory and DVD from Universal, and is about one hour, fifty-six minutes in length.
+Factory and DVD from Universal.

 My Rating: 10/10 (again, as with The Blue Dahlia, my opinion is solely on the movie itself, and not on the Blu-ray transfer, which looks like it could use some work, although it is at least widescreen now, as opposed to being pan-and-scan like older releases have been.
 Still, I think it still looks good enough that it doesn’t take away from the movie itself).